 What is block size?

-Block size refers to the maximum amount of data that can be included in a single Bitcoin block.
-Originally set at 1 MB by Satoshi Nakamoto, this limit determines how many transactions Bitcoin can process per block.
-With the activation of SegWit in 2017, Bitcoin moved to a "block weight" system where the effective maximum is about 4 MB, though typical blocks average around 1.5-2 MB.
+Block size is the maximum amount of data a single Bitcoin block can hold.
+Originally 1 MB.
+Set by Satoshi.
+This limit determines how many transactions Bitcoin can process per block.
+With SegWit's 2017 activation, Bitcoin moved to a "block weight" system where the effective maximum is about 4 MB, though typical blocks average 1.5-2 MB.

 Why It Matters